LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 ```
 https://wix.github.io/Detox/docs/api/device#devicedisablesynchronization

-But be really careful about it, as it will make these tests unstable.
+You will have to wait manually (waitFor) to replace the synchronization.
+But be really careful about it, as it might make these tests unstable.